 In conclusion, family law is more than matrimonial law and covers issues with family support and domestic relations.
 It often addresses such matters as child support, child custody, child abuse, paternity testing and much more.
 Most Austin Family Law practitioners focus on divorce, child custody, and child support, however, some delve into more complicated topics as well.

 If you’re seeking assistance with a family law issue, let us help you.
 We’re not only knowledgeable about divorces, child custody, and child support but we can help you understand your rights and those of your child.
-Call Jackson law firm today for a free-no obligation consultation.
+Call Jackson law firm today for a consultation.

 For more information click here